Monday 26 October 2020

 it had for many decades a fine history of being a secular democracy with much personal liberty.

 Nonsense!
 Economic Liberty decreased.
 So did any political type of Liberty which the State did not like.
 Prior to 1937 it was not clear that Democracy would be a game featuring 'uncorrelated asymmetries'.
 People thought they could talk any sort of bollocks.
 After Partition, it was obvious that Majorities would decide what solutions to coordination games were focal.
 India would become more centralized.
-The first Amendment to the Indian Constitution goes in the opposite direction to that of the America's.
+The first Amendment to the Indian Constitution goes in the opposite direction to America's.
 Thus India had a McCarthyism at the same time as the US.
-The difference is that our Communists would tamely lick the hand of the Dynasty.
+The difference was that our Communists would tamely lick the hand of the Dynasty.
 The Moscow faction supported the Emergency- which was entirely constitutional- but Sen, who knew perfectly well what was going on, had emigrated by then.

 People showed their commitment to freedom and their determination to remove authoritarian governance through decisive public action, for example in the general elections in 1977, in which the despotic regulations – dressed as “the emergency” – were firmly rejected by the people.